confluentinc/cli-plugins/confluent-flink-quickstart/README.md

 ### [confluent flink quickstart](confluent-flink-quickstart.py)
 - Creates Flink compute pool
-    - Displays existing database(s) (cluster) if available
+    - Displays existing databases (Kafka clusters) if available
     - Prompts user to select one or create one
     - If no database is found in the region, it will create one
-    - If creating a new cluster, also enables Schema Registry for it
+    - If the plugin creates a new Kafka cluster, it also enables Schema Registry
 - Creates a Flink shell session once the pool is running
 -
 #### Requirements